dslmeinte/mps-open-source/mps-analyser/README.md

 * `languageVersions`: an object that triggers some language version analyses.
 * `languageVersions.reportPath`: a string with the path (relative to the cwd) to which an overview of all languages in this project (again: regardless whether they'd actually be loaded by MPS as part of the project!) including their version number, is written as a comma-separated file.
 * `languageVersions.checkMinus1sInModels`: `true`/`false`, triggers checking all models for occurrences of -1 for the version of languages depended on.
-    MPS sometimes looses track of correct language versions, and such, while merging/rebasing.
+    MPS sometimes lost track of correct language versions, and such, while merging/rebasing.
-    The root cause for this should be addressed by [this ticket registered with JetBrains](https://youtrack.jetbrains.com/issue/MPS-29937).
+    The root cause for this seems to have been [this ticket registered with JetBrains](https://youtrack.jetbrains.com/issue/MPS-29937) - fixed since a while.
 * `generations`: an array of generation items - this is still a very experimental feature, hence goes undocumented here for now.